Imprints of cosmological tensions in reconstructed gravity

-We perform the Karhunen-Loeve decomposition of the prior $\mathcal{C}_\Pi$ and posterior $\mathcal{C}_p$ covariances, following~\cite{Raveri:2018wln, Raveri:2019mxg}, to estimate the number of well-constrained eigenmodes relative to the Horndeski prior (see~\cite{recon_prd} for more detail).
-We define this effective number as $N_{\rm eff} = N - {\rm Tr}(\mathcal{C}_\Pi^{-1} \mathcal{C}_p)$, where $N$ is the number of nominal parameters.
-We found $N_{\rm eff} = 5.6, 2.0$ and $8.3$ for $\Omega_{X}$, $\mu$ and $\Sigma$, respectively, after marginalizing over the other two functions.
-Without distinguishing between the functions, we find $N_{\rm eff}=15.3$, {\it i.e.}, the data can constrain 15 modes when we do not ask what function they correspond to.
-This shows that current data can already constrain significantly more than a few parameters of simple parameterizations often used to describe dynamical DE and MG.

-{\it Implications for cosmological tensions.} The analysis above shows that MG can, in principle, help to solve the TT lensing anomaly if it has $\Sigma >1$.
+The analysis above shows that MG can, in principle, help to solve the TT lensing anomaly if $\Sigma >1$.
 However, this has an important implication for the $S_8$ tension as shown in Fig.~\ref{fig:tension}.
 The matter clustering amplitude quantified by the $S_8$ parameter is related to the amplitude of the Weyl potential, which in our analysis is directly impacted by $\Sigma$.
 Thus, the parameter combination that is best constrained by WL surveys, such as DES, is $\langle \Sigma \rangle S_8$, where $\langle \Sigma \rangle$ is the value averaged over the redshift range probed by the given survey.
 Thus, while MG can lower $S_8$ by allowing for $\Sigma>1$ to fit the TT lensing anomaly, $\langle \Sigma \rangle S_8$ would still remain in tension with the DES value.
 However, if one ``solves'' the CMB lensing anomaly by allowing for $A_{\rm L}$ to be free, $\Sigma$ returns to its GR value as shown in Fig.~\ref{fig:sigma}, and the lower $S_8$ value restores the agreement with DES for $\langle \Sigma \rangle S_8$.
-This implies that MG cannot solve the TT lensing anomaly and the $S_8$ tension simultaneously without introducing the $A_L$ parameter.
+This implies that MG cannot solve the TT lensing anomaly and the $S_8$ tension simultaneously.